EbookFoundation/thoth-wiki/Home.md

 The following wiki lists all output formats, platforms, and other stakeholders that relate to the development of Thoth.
 Those wikis marked with an asterisk (*) are identified in the [WP5 Scoping Report](https://copim.pubpub.org/pub/wp5-scoping-report-building-open-dissemination-system/) and are indexed as an issue in the [Thoth Project](https://github.com/thoth-pub/thoth/projects).

+The transfer protocols and file specifications listed in this wiki are those which have current or future support by Thoth.
+Any updates are welcome at wp5@copim.ac.uk.

 ## Object Data Formats

 * [[azx3]]